-91% of customers say they’d give referrals and only 11% of salespeople ask for referrals, according to a study by The Brevet Group.
+91% of customers say they’d give referrals, and only 11% of salespeople ask for referrals, according to a study by The Brevet Group.

 So, which percentage are you in?

-Key Benefits To Building A Referral-Based Practice Compared To Other Client Acquisition Methods
+Key Benefits of Building A Referral-Based Practice

-If you’re in this 11% of people who don’t ask for referrals its likely for one of three reasons:
+If you’re in this 11% of people who don’t ask for referrals, it’s likely for one of three reasons:

 - You feel like you have enough business